 Furthermore, reading word by word is boring unless you are reading to appreciate the author’s use of language.
 Instead, allow your eyes to scan the page and pick up words that help you form meanings.

-Reading in layers is especially useful for nonfiction readers.
+Reading in layers is especially useful if you read nonfiction.
 Instead of reading your book once through in detail, read your book with multiple passes.

-So for example, your first pass could be just browsing the book, reading the content page and some of the headers to get the overall big picture first.
-Then your second pass could be selecting specific sections of the book you need more detail in and zooming in on them.
+For example, your first pass could be just browsing the book, reading the content page and some of the headers to get the overall big picture.
+Then, your second pass could be selecting specific sections of the book you need more detail from and zooming in on them.

 Don’t critique the author while you are reading the book.
-Arguing with the author as you read lowers your comprehension.
-You can always disagree with the author after you have completed the book.
+Arguing with the author as you read lowers your comprehension, and you can always disagree once you’ve finished.

 Also, spotting grammar and spelling mistakes while you read slows down your reading process.
-Although constant bad grammar could affect your reading, small grammar and spelling mistakes hardly affect your comprehension at all.
+Although constant bad grammar could affect your reading, small grammar and spelling mistakes hardly affect your comprehension.